-Be sure to install the stop switch lock 1. to the stop switch, and attach the stop switch lanyard securely to the operator or to the operator's PFD (Personal Flotation Device.)
+Be sure to install the stop switch lock to the stop switch, and attach the stop switch lanyard securely to the operator or to the operator's PFD (Personal Flotation Device.)

-- Stop switch lock - 2.
-Insert the main switch key. - 3.
-Set the control lever in the Neutral position. - 4.
-Raise the free throttle lever a little (both of cold engine and warm engine).
+- 2. Insert the main switch key. - 3.
+Set the control lever in the Neutral position.
+Do not raise the free throttle lever when starting the engine.

 - 1. Neutral (N)

 - 2. Control lever

-- 3. Fully opened (Forward)

-- 4. Fully opened (Reverse)
+- 3. Fully opened (Forward) 4.
+Fully opened (Reverse)

-- 5. Free throttle lever

-- 6. Main switch key
+- 5. Free throttle lever 6.
+Main switch key

 - 7. Stop switch

+- 4. Turn the main switch key to ON position.

+- 5. Turn the main switch key to START position and release the key when the engine has started.
+Also, confirm warning lamp light up and then lights out.
+The key returns to the original position, automatically.